 Students with a previous MA degree may be admitted to our four-year PhD Fast-Track program.
 In this program, a student will spend the first year in the program as an MA student.
 At the end of the first year, the student will present a dossier of their work which will be evaluated and considered as an application to the PhD program.
 After admission to the PhD is granted, all coursework completed in the first year of study will be counted towards the PhD degree, and the student will be permitted to transfer relevant/eligible coursework from their previous degree

 Indiana University Bloomington is a great place to study, with a beautiful campus and vibrant scholarly environment.
-The Department of French and Italian has partnerships with the Lilly Library of rare books and manuscripts, the Medieval Studies Institute, the Renaissance Studies Program, the Media School, African Studies, Latin American & Caribbean Studies, Gender Studies and other programs to offer students interdisciplinary experiences.
+The Department of French and Italian has partnerships with the Lilly Library of rare books and manuscripts, the Medieval Studies Institute, the Renaissance Studies Program, the Media School, African Studies, Latin American & Caribbean Studies, Gender Studies, the Book Lab, and other programs to offer students interdisciplinary experiences.
 Upon completion of the Ph.D., our graduate students typically obtain excellent job placements at universities and colleges worldwide.

 Areas of study